-Limitation of dietary PHE and supplementation of TYR is an effective treatment for PKU.
+Limitation of dietary PHE and supplementation with medical food (containing TYR) is an effective treatment for PKU.
 However, the diet is restrictive and long-term adherence is difficult, often leading to suboptimal control in older children and adults.
 High blood PHE concentrations are associated with neuropsychiatric disorders and executive functioning defects.
-Outcome is therefore dependent not only on early diagnosis with initiation of treatment; but also on consistent treatment and monitoring to maintain appropriate PHE concentrations, growth and health maintenance.
-Newer adjunctive therapies are appropriate for some individuals but require continued nutrition intervention and monitoring.
+Outcome is therefore dependent not only on early diagnosis with initiation of treatment; but also on consistent treatment and monitoring to maintain appropriate PHE concentrations, growth and optimal health maintenance.
+Newer adjunctive and alternate therapies are appropriate for some individuals but require continued management and monitoring of nutritional status.

-Individuals who do not adhere to all aspects of therapy are also at risk for the consequences of elevated blood PHE and possible nutritional deficiencies.
+Individuals who do not adhere to all aspects of therapy, whether dietary or pharmacotherapy, are also at risk for the consequences of elevated blood PHE and possible nutritional deficiencies.

 Implementing the recommendations would: